Eliana: Popularity

 In the United States, Eliana first appeared on the charts in the 1990s, spurred by the momentum of popular names like Ella, and Anna.
-In recent years Eliana has become an even more popular name, ranking in the top 1,000 female names for the past sixteen years.
-Most recently, it ranked the 93rd most popular name used by females in the United States for 2016, according to the Social Security Administration, breaking into the top 100 most popular girls' names for the first time.
+In recent years Eliana has become an even more popular name and has ranked among the top 50 names given to newborn American girls.
+It was the 41st most popular name in that country for girls in 2022.

 Popularity of the female name Eliana in the United States.

 Note: Rank 1 is the most popular, rank 2 is the next most popular, and so forth.
 Name data are from Social Security card applications for births that occurred in the United States.